m5b6/metadata/README.md

 # metadata
-Get and parse metadata from photo... wip
+Get and parse metadata from photo...
+STILL WIP